edamla/mediterraneanagency/_books/2021-09-01-my-companion.md

 ---
 My road companion draws attention to the world of conversation that needs to be experienced.
-It offers the hope of rediscovering lost values, sug- gesting that what has been lost can be found again where it was lost.
+It offers the hope of rediscovering lost values, suggesting that what has been lost can be found again where it was lost.
 It says that to find goodness and beauty, one must search tirelessly, day and night, regardless of the season.
 Negativity and conflicts